Table of Contents

 The Cocaine-Stroke Connection

 Now let’s talk about how using cocaine can increase the risk of strokes.
 Cocaine is a stimulant drug which increases heart rate and blood pressure while constricting the arteries supplying blood to the brain.
-Here are the ways it exerts its effects and how they relate to stroke:

 - Increased blood pressure: Cocaine use can significantly elevate blood pressure, which puts extra stress on the blood vessels in the brain.
 This increased pressure can rupture weakened blood vessels, causing a hemorrhagic stroke.